Rabbit Skin Glue

 3. Keep the paints warm enough to remain a solution while painting with them, and use warm water to dilute them.

 1: The viscosity measurement of a 17.7% percent solution at 20° C (68° F).
-In Great Britain, a scale used as a conventional measure of kinematic viscosity.
-The Engler scale is based on comparing a flow of the substance being tested to the flow of another substance, namely water.
+In Great Britain, a scale was used as a conventional measure of kinematic viscosity.
+The Engler scale is based on comparing the flow of the substance being tested to the flow of another substance, namely water.
 Viscosity in Engler degrees is the ratio of the time of flow of 200 cubic centimeters of the material whose viscosity is being measured to the time of flow of 200 cubic centimeters of water at the same temperature (usually 20° C [68° F] but sometimes 50° C [122° F] or 100° C [212° F] ) in a standardized Engler viscosity meter.